-NEW Cicerone Guides - Cycling in the Cotswolds, Half- and full-day routes and a 200km tour of the Cotswolds, by Chiz Dakin (2014).
+Cicerone Guides - Cycling in the Cotswolds, Half- and full-day routes and a 200km tour of the Cotswolds, by Chiz Dakin (2014).

-NEW Cicerone Guides - Walking in the Cotswolds, 30 classic hill and valley routes, by Damian Hall (2014).
+Cicerone Guides - Walking in the Cotswolds, 30 classic hill and valley routes, by Damian Hall (2014).

 The Cotswolds: A Cultural History (Landscapes of the Imagination) by Jane Bingham.
 A good description of the Cotswolds, how it is now and its history.
 New edition available April 2015.